 The earliest stage of the works focused on the church's bell tower and Spire which, with extreme exposure to weather in its coastal location, eroded over time and was most in need of repair.
 Coupled with this has been the restoration, as closely as possible to its original state, of the distinctive town clock, reinstatement of new cast iron rainwater pipes and spouting and remedial works both externally and internally to eradicate the extreme damp problems and water penetration.
 This included measures to reduce salt contamination of the interior and repairs to the internal structural timbers affected by dry and wet rot and traditional plasterwork.

-In February 2016 Salmond Reed Architects received the David Cox Memorial Award – Iona Presbyterian Church, Port Chalmers
+In February 2016 Salmond Reed Architects received the David Cox Memorial Award – Iona Presbyterian Church, Port Chalmers.

 The cast iron clock faces, which were in a terrible state of repair, were carefully dismantled by two unique trades working closely together, an engineering metalworker and a specialist glazier and taken to a workshop (Each face of the clock is in two pieces, each of which weighs about 60kg!).

 The faces were repaired and carefully cleaned and repaired using clear epoxy resin to bridge the gaps on the numerals which mark the four clock faces, so that the maximum amount of original cast iron material could be retained.
 The special illuminating glass for the re-glazing was specially sourced and imported from France and the clock mechanism was fully refurbished by the local horologist.
-New LED lighting was tested and installed inside the clock room so that the clock now is in full working order and chimes and glows at night.
+New LED lighting was tested and installed inside the clock room so that the clock is now in full working order and chimes and glows at night.

 Traditional Lime Mortars, Plasters and Limewash